Seb-geospatial/BlenderMapDEM/README.md

     - [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api)
     - Python 3.9

+- Python dependencies:
+    - PIL
+    - requests
+    - rasterio

 This module requires an installation of **Blender**, a free and open-source 3D modelling software, in order to utilize the `renderDEM()` function.
-At the time of writing, this module is working as of Blender 3.4 (latest version) and can be downloaded [here](https://www.blender.org/download/).
+At the time of writing, this module is working as of Blender 3.5 (latest version) and can be downloaded [here](https://www.blender.org/download/).

 This module also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
 This must be done in order for the function to access the global DEM datasets hosted by OpenTopography through their API.